poweradmin/poweradmin-docs/docs/installation/manual.md

 </VirtualHost>
 ```

-!!! important "Apache .htaccess File"
+### Important: Apache .htaccess File

-    The [.htaccess file](https://github.com/poweradmin/poweradmin/blob/master/.htaccess) in the root directory is **essential** for the API to work properly.
+The `.htaccess` file in the root directory is **essential** for the API to work properly.
 This file contains:

 - URL rewriting rules for RESTful API endpoints
 - Security configurations protecting sensitive directories and files
 - CORS headers for API access

+**Version-specific .htaccess files:**

+- **For Poweradmin 4.0.x with API support**: Use the [.htaccess from release/4.0.x branch](https://github.com/poweradmin/poweradmin/blob/release/4.0.x/.htaccess)
+- **For other Poweradmin 4.x versions**: Use the latest [.htaccess from master branch](https://github.com/poweradmin/poweradmin/blob/master/.htaccess)

 Ensure that `AllowOverride All` is set in your Apache configuration to allow the .htaccess file to function properly.

 ### Nginx Configuration
 For Nginx servers, use the complete configuration example provided in the Poweradmin repository: